-15 Pairs of Different Words That Surprisingly Come From the Exact Same Source
+15 Pairs of Words That Surprisingly Come From the Same Source

 Flour, just like flower, came from French fleur.
 It was named that way because the part of the plant used to make it was considered the “flower of the grain,” the best part of it, taking away all the chaff and other impurities.

-Both go back to Latin locusta, for locust, which also turned into langouste and Old English lopustre.
+Both go back to Latin locusta, for locust, which also turned into the French langouste and Old English lopustre.
 The lobster is the locust of the sea.

 Though one measures length and the other weight, they both go back to Latin uncia, meaning a twelfth part.
 The original ounce was 1/12th of a pound.

-Both come from Latin consuetudinem, meaning accustomed to, habituated.
+Both come from Latin consuetudinem, meaning "accustomed to," or "habituated."
 Both referred to the general habits of a group, including how they dress, among other things.
 Costume wasn’t explicitly connected to just the dress sense until the 1800s.

-Latin dignus meant worthy.
-While dignity refers to a sense of worthy that includes serious notions of honor, respect, and rank, in dainty, dignus lives on in the sense of being worthy for being delightful, precious, and pleasing.
+The Latin word dignus meant "worthy."
+While dignity refers to a sense of "worthy" that includes serious notions of honor, respect, and rank, in dainty, dignus lives on in the sense of being worthy for being delightful, precious, and pleasing.

-The ancestor of Old English scyrte developed into a word for the upper part of an undergarment in many Germanic languages, but it’s not clear how it also developed into the skirt word for a lower garment in English.
-Possibly through a term for apron.
+The ancestor of the Old English scyrte developed into a word for the upper part of an undergarment in many Germanic languages, but it’s not entirely clear how it also developed into the skirt word for a lower garment in English.

 Both are approximations of the Persian word for turban, dulband, which a tulip was said to resemble.

-Maneuver comes from Latin manu + operari, to work by hand.
-But so does manure, which was originally a verb meaning to till the land.
+Maneuver comes from the Latin manu + operari, to work by hand.
+But so does manure, which was originally a verb meaning to "till the land."